RishabhGithub7348/Admin_Dashboard/README.md

 ```

+### Step 5: Important step for daisyui
-#### This will overwrite the daisyui configuration.
+This will overwrite the daisyui configuration.
 Ensure that your tailwind.config.js file contains the following:

 ```
 module.exports = {